Canon 350D vs Fujifilm X-T100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 350D and Fujifilm X-T100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 350D does not offer wifi capability.
+In contrast, the 350D does not provide wifi capability.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 350D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 350D was succeeded by the Canon 400D.
+Both the 350D and the X-T100 have been discontinued, but can regularly be found used on eBay.
+The 350D was replaced by the Canon 400D, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 350D and the Fujifilm X-T100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.